Improving Your TV’s Sound For Binge Watching At Home

 2.0 | Integrated stereo amplifiers

 If you’ve already spent a lot of care and cash on a good pair of stereo speakers and a stereo amplifier, it makes perfect sense to connect up your TV and enjoy a considerable step up in audio performance.
+This up the ante to help with improving your TV’s sound for binge watching at home.

 Plenty of integrated stereo amplifiers such as the talented Cambridge Audio CXA61 and CX81, or perhaps the RotelAnthem & Yamaha have optical inputs to take your TV’s audio output and deliver it to your speakers.